Definition:

 • Transactions tend to be in very large dollar amounts

-• less efficient compared to stocks or U.S. treasury bulls and bond
+• less efficient compared to stocks or U.S. treasury bills and bond

 • Bond price information: